 If you are preparing for your current DSL to leave their position, an effective handover with the new one is essential.

-The new DSL should spend a significant amount of time with their outgoing colleague and at the very least should have a clear list of all the children who have an open case with children’s social care, including those who are looked after.
+The new DSL should spend a significant amount of time with their outgoing colleague.
+At the very least they should have a clear list of all the children who have an open case with children’s social care.
+This includes those who are looked after.

-Equally, the outgoing DSL needs to share information on the relevant key safeguarding contacts, including the Local Authority Designated Officer (LADO), school nurse, police officer and the safeguarding governor.
+Equally, the outgoing DSL needs to share information on the relevant key safeguarding contacts.
+This includes the Local Authority Designated Officer (LADO), school nurse, police officer and the safeguarding governor.

-The incoming DSL should have clear knowledge of how safeguarding works locally, including any particularly prevalent safeguarding issues in the local area.
+The incoming DSL should have clear knowledge of how safeguarding works locally.
+This includes any particularly prevalent safeguarding issues in the local area.

-The outgoing DSL should also share a clear picture of the management of safeguarding and the outcomes of previous audits and/or visits from the safeguarding, so that the new DSL knows what their priorities are.
+The outgoing DSL should also share a clear picture of the management of safeguarding and the outcomes of previous audits and/or visits from the safeguarding.
+This is so that the new DSL knows what their priorities are.

-Other things to consider are simple but important steps, such as ensuring all contact details for social workers are correct, and that the correct name and contact details for the DSL are shared with the necessary stakeholders, to ensure key communication goes to the correct person.
+Other things to consider are simple but important steps, such as ensuring all contact details for social workers are correct.
+Also ensure that you share the correct name and contact details for your DSL with the necessary stakeholders.
+This is to ensure key communication goes to the correct person.

-Access will need to be given to the new DSL for any electronic systems, including any that the Local Authority uses - for example for Personal Education Plan (PEP) meetings for looked after children.
+You will need to give access to the new DSL for any electronic systems.
+This includes any that the Local Authority uses - for example for Personal Education Plan (PEP) meetings for looked after children.

 Conclusion

 In summary, your school should contemplate a time when it will need a change of DSL.
-Though this may not be on the immediate horizon, it is important to consider these five areas and constantly evaluate whether records are detailed and clear enough for someone else to follow in the future.
+Though this may not be on the immediate horizon, it is important to consider these five areas.
+Constantly evaluate whether your records are detailed and clear enough for someone else to follow in the future.

 Multiple Serious Case Reviews have highlighted that information sharing between agencies has been a problem greatly exacerbated when one professional does not properly record or share the vast swathes of information they hold.